-When the Union began to draft African-Americans into the army in 1864, Camp Nelson, in Jessamine County, was the state's most important recruiting station.
-Thousands of African-Americans and their families traveled to the camp for enlistment- and freedom.
+Bluegrass Note: More than 30,000 men left their Kentucky homes to fight for the Confederacy.
+Twice that many Kentuckians fought for the North, including 20,000 African-Americans, the second-highest number among all the states.
+Old Fort Harrod State Park in Harrodsburg includes a museum with Civil War artifacts and the cabin in which Lincoln's parents were married.
+(859) 734-3314.
+Shaker Village of Pleasant Hill is 25 miles southwest of Lexington via US 68.
+Continue on US 68 a few miles to Harrodsburg.
+Enlistment and Emancipation When the Union began to draft African-Americans into the army in 1864, Camp Nelson, in Jessamine County, was the state's most important recruiting station.
+Thousands of African-Americans and their families traveled to the camp for enlistment-- and freedom.
 The installation also served as a refuge for the soldiers' families.
 John Fee, a founder of Berea College, established schools and churches for the African-Americans at Camp Nelson.
 Camp Nelson also was the state's chief center for the issuance of emancipation papers to former slaves.
 Four thousand Civil War soldiers are buried in the national cemetery located on part of the camp site.
-A 5-mile trail gives an overview of the supply depot and the northern line of defense.
+Five miles of trails give an overview of the supply depot and the northern line of defense.
 The restored officers' quarters are open Tuesday through Saturday, 9-5.
 (859) 881-5716.
 Camp Nelson is located off US 27, about 20 miles south of Lexington.

-From Pacifists to Pioneers

-At Shaker Village of Pleasant Hill, the pacifist Shakers provided food, supplies and medical treatment to troops from both sides.
-The village's interpretive center includes information about the impact of the war.
+From Pacifists to Pioneers At Shaker Village of Pleasant Hill, the pacifist Shakers provided food, supplies and medical treatment to troops from both sides.
+Village tours provide information about the impact of the war.
 (859) 734-5411; toll-free (800) 734-5611.
 Bluegrass Note: Lt.
 William R. McEntire, a Southern commander at the final surrender of the Cumberland Gap to the Union on Sept.
 9, 1863, had an unusual deathbed request.
 He asked his grandson to return to the gap 100 years after the surrender, stand at the pinnacle and curse the Yankees for five minutes, which the grandson did on Sept.
 9, 1963.
+Beyond the Bluegrass Lexington can also be an ideal base from which to explore some of Kentucky's other Civil War sites.